ferdotdeb/DebianWizard/README.md

 - Install wget (sudo apt install wget)
 - Internet connectivity.

-Execute in a current working system at your own risk, as it may modify system files and settings.
+⚠️ Run the script on an operating system configured at your own risk, as it may modify system files and settings. ⚠️

 ## How to Use